jcMcr1/daily-assistant/daily-briefing.md

 ## Style
 - Aim for clarity and brevity.
 Each item should answer:
   - “What is this?”,
-  - “Why should the user care now?”,
+  - “Why should I care now?”,
   - “What’s the next step?”